javaidiqbal11/javaidiqbal11/README.md

 - Building APIs using Django and FastAPI
 - LLM model development for different ChatBots
 - LangChain, LangGraph for multiple agents Applications
 - Multilingual Chatbots using LangChain Framewok
+- Machine Learning demo using Gradio, FastAPI and FlaskAPI
 ### Domains:
 - Healthcare
 - Business